simlei/VAR2017Project/README.md

 ![enter image description here](guitar1.png)

 It makes use of the fact that there are seven rainbow colors as well as seven steps on a common western musical scale.
+Thus, all positions with a round sticker are notes that fall on the *C Major / A minor* scale.
 It also looks just darn flashy.
 It *would* be nice to have that in a VR app, and to be able to turn off some of these colors, e.g. display only those that belong to a specific chord!

 Here we arrive at something that I have long mauled over in my head, that music (in the rainbow-color level of abstraction at least) is wonderfully discrete.
 Of course that does not mean that anyone with a calculator is supposed to be able to make perfect sense of music that he hears or produces.
 In some aspects it is like a magic cube or chess: most people grasp the basic rules quite okay when first introduced ...